Skip to Content

 Resources

-New and returning students enrolled in J-Term will work with their core advisor, or a designated advisor if they are enrolled in an upper-level course.
-The Drake Center for Academic Support will also be available for face to face or online appointments during the term for any students seeking additional academic support for coursework.
+Returning students enrolled in J-Term will work with their core advisor, or a designated advisor if they are enrolled in an upper-level course.
+The Drake Center for Academic Support will also be available for face-to-face or online appointments during the term for any students seeking additional academic support for coursework.

 The library’s full collection of online and physical information resources is available to J-Term students, along with its study spaces.
 As during the fall and spring semesters, both drop-in support and online and face-to-face appointments are available.